jfkenna/dynamic-vector-clocks/README.md

 ## Phase 1 - `phase1_mpi`

+### Approach

 The first phase of this project is implementing the Dynamic Vector Clock Algorithm using **Message Passing Interface** - or MPI for short.

-This first phase orients aroung the _known_ input of a distributed system's processes; where events are sent and received between processes.
+This is achieved around the _known_ input of a distributed system's processes's and events; where said events are sent and received between these processes.
 Both Dynamic Vector Clock and Matrix Clock implementations have been developed in this phase -  the logic for checking for causal delivery in each slightly different, but applied in a similar way.

+### Implementation

 The process of these implementations are as follows:
 1. Either `dynamic_vc.sh` or `matrix_clock.sh` are called from within their respective repositories with a example input file to utilise (for example, `./dynamic_vc.sh -f examples/broadcast5.txt` to run Example 5 for Dynamic Vector clocks with 4 nodes).
 The shell script will calculate how much processes are needed to run the MPI program initially, and execute the `mpiexec` command dynamically.